gt1/daccord/README.md

 	daccord reads.las reads.db

-Please set DAZZ_DB (https://github.com/thegenemyers/DAZZ_DB) for creating Dazzler databases and DALIGNER (https://github.com/thegenemyers/DALIGNER) for creating LAS alignment files.
+Please see DAZZ_DB (https://github.com/thegenemyers/DAZZ_DB) for creating Dazzler databases and DALIGNER (https://github.com/thegenemyers/DALIGNER) for creating LAS alignment files.

 daccord has a set of optional parameters which can be set on the command line: